DFHack/dfhack/docs/Plugins.rst

 :show X:       Marks the selected map feature as discovered.
 :hide X:       Marks the selected map feature as undiscovered.

-.. _plugins/fortplan:
+.. _fortplan:

 fortplan
 ========
 Usage: fortplan [filename]

 Designates furniture for building according to a .csv file with quickfort-style syntax.
-Companion to `scripts/digfort`.
+Companion to `digfort`.

 The first line of the file must contain the following::